 Should you want to fully customize your pre-built gaming rig beyond just choosing one they already design, you can!
 Just contact their support team, and they will work with you to ensure you receive the dream machine you’ve always wanted.
 Though we would like to go out on a limb and say that probably comes at a premium price.

-Due to the nature of custom PCs (specifically the side panel cases they are built in), all of their PCs are upgradable.
+Due to the nature of custom PCs (specifically the side panel cases they are built-in), all of their PCs are upgradeable.
 SkyTech, however, does not offer upgrade components.
 So, you’ll have to hit up Amazon or Newegg for new hardware.

 SkyTech’s Best Gaming PC – Prism II

 As far as performance, you won’t be missing out on anything.
 The Prism II comes equipped with an Intel Core i9-12900K at its heart and an NVIDIA GeForce RTX 3090 with a staggering 24GB of GDDR6 memory producing stunning graphics.

 To go along with all that horsepower, the Prism II has 32 GB of DDR5 RAM with a clock speed of 4800MHz.
 This ensures plenty of fast RAM for any application.
 Keeping everything cool are six RGB fans as well as a 360mm AIO water cooler which will keep your i9 nice and cool.